Historic roads and trails: Roman roads

 Roman roads were physical infrastructure vital to the maintenance and development of the Roman state, and were built from about 300 BC through the expansion and consolidation of the Roman Republic and the Roman Empire.
 They ranged from small local roads to broad, long-distance highways built to connect cities, major towns and military bases.
 These major roads were often stone-paved and metaled, cambered for drainage, and flanked by footpaths, bridleways and drainage ditches.
 They were laid along accurately surveyed courses, and some were cut through hills, or conducted over rivers and ravines on bridgework.
 Sections could be supported over marshy ground on rafted or piled foundations.

 At the peak of Rome's development, no fewer than 29 great military highways radiated from the capital, and the late Empire's 113 provinces were interconnected by 372 great roads.
 The whole comprised more than 400000 km of roads, of which over 80,000 km were stone-paved.
 In Gaul alone, no less than 21,000 km of roadways are said to have been improved, and in Britain at least 4,000 km.
 The courses (and sometimes the surfaces) of many Roman roads survived for millennia; some are overlaid by modern roads.
+An example of a late Roman road, possibly also dating from the Merovingian era, is the Via Mansuerisca in Belgium.